-High School Students: If you are a student currently enrolled in high school taking college-level courses at LBCC, keep in mind that I will not fill out progress reports before, during, or after class time.
-You will be required to meet with me during my office hours or by appointment for me to fill out these reports.
-Simply handing them to me will result in me handing it back without filling it out.
+High School Students & Student-Athletes: If you are a student-athlete or a student currently enrolled in high school taking college-level courses at LBCC, keep in mind that I will not fill out progress reports during class time.
+We must chat before I fill out any progress reports; simply handing them to me will result in me handing it back without filling it out.
 Please plan accordingly to give yourself enough time to fill this requirement.